 GZ: That’s a lovely question.
 The genetic classification of what I call “Israeli,” a.k.a.
 “Modern Hebrew,” has indeed preoccupied scholars since the beginning of the 20th century.
 The traditional view suggests that Israeli is Semitic, i.e. (Biblical/Mishnaic) Hebrew revived.
 The revisionist position defines Israeli as Indo-European: Yiddish is the substrate, while Hebrew is the superstrate (providing lexicon and frozen, fossilized, lexicalized morphology).

 From time to time it is alleged that Hebrew never died.
-It is true that, throughout its literary history, Hebrew was used as an occasional lingua franca.
+It is true that, throughout its literary history, Hebrew was used as an occasional lingua franca, or a bridge language.
 However, between the second and nineteenth centuries it was no one’s mother tongue, and I believe that the development of a literary language is very different from that of a fully-fledged native language.

 Unlike the traditionalist and revisionist views, my own hybrid model acknowledges the historical and linguistic continuity of both Semitic and Indo-European languages within Israeli.
 Hybridic Israeli is based simultaneously on Hebrew and Yiddish (both being primary contributors), accompanied by a plethora of other contributors such as Russian, Polish, German, Judaeo-Spanish (Ladino), Arabic and English.

 Therefore, the term “Israeli” is far more appropriate than “Israeli Hebrew,” let alone “Modern Hebrew” or simply “Hebrew,” since any signifier including the term Hebrew gives the linguistically and historically wrong impression that Israeli is an organic evolution of Hebrew, whereas it has actually always been a hybrid language.